Belligerently/belligerently.github.io/README.md

 ## ⚠️ **I AM NOT HELD RESPONSIBLE IF ANYTHING HAPPENS TO _YOUR_ CONSOLE** ⚠️

+# Most things I linked, as an example, Anemone 3DS, will lead to the programs github page or website

 ## If you don't know how to homebrew your 3DS/2DS please follow the [3DS Hacks Guide](https://3ds.hacks.guide/)

 ## What is this?